Introduction to Scripthea

 Image Depot Master

-Image Depot Master (IDM) is image depot manager for copying and moving images from image depot to another or an empty one, as well deleting images from image depot.
+Image Depot Master (IDM) is image depot manager for copying and moving images from image depot to another or to an empty one, as well deleting images from an image depot.

 Import/Export utilities